 Masked Bees are tiny black and yellow bees found statewide from the spring through early fall.
 They have very few hairs and carry their pollen internally, making them appear more like wasps than other bee genera.

 As of January 2021, 10 species in the genus Hylaeus have been recorded in Vermont, 5 of which have been confirmed through iNaturalist.

 Genus level ID

 Once you notice this genus, they can be easily found in a variety of habitats throughout the summer.
 Queen Anne’s Lace and other umbelliferous flowers are great places to find them.
+Almost all Masked Bees can easily be recognized by the solid black bodies with yellow joints and facial marks.
+The extent and shape of the yellow is important for species-level ID, though can be variable within and between species.
 Males and females are easily separated by the pattern of yellow on the face, and unlike many bee genera, males are generally easier to ID.

 The vast majority of Masked Bees you are likely to encounter in the state belong the Modest Masked Bee (H. modestus) group.
 Females of this group are impossible to separate, even with the specimen in hand, and males can be quite variable, but some experts feel they can be reliably separated by the extent and pattern of yellow, with a yellow mark on the tegula indicating Eastern Masked Bee (H. affinis).